mahessh77melo/JS-behind-the-scenes/README.md

 In Interpretation, the whole code however, has to be converted into machine code, but the execution occurs simultaneously.
 As the compiler or *engine* reads the code line by line, it is converted into machine code just before execution.

-As said earlier, interpreted languages are  slow to be interpreted.
+As said earlier,dynamically interpreted languages are  slow to be interpreted.

 This was acceptable until JavaScript was used only to annoy the users with childlish tricks in the web and color changing buttons etc. But in modern day world  where  ESnext is the trend, this cannot be acceptable.
 That's why JS is a **Just in time compiled** language.
 The execution starts as soon as the compilation is over.
 Execution is not manually triggered by the user.
 Conclusion......